April Fools' Day: In popular culture

 Books, films, telemovies and television episodes have used April Fools' Day as their title or inspiration.
 Examples include Bryce Courtenay's novel April Fool's Day (1993), whose title refers to the day Courtenay's son died.
 The 1990s sitcom Roseanne featured an episode titled "April Fools' Day".
-This turned out to be intentionally misleading, as the episode was about Tax Day in the United States on 15 April – the last day to submit the previous year's tax information.
-Although Tax Day is usually 15 April as depicted in the episode, it can be moved back a few days if that day is on a weekend or a holiday in Washington, D.C. or some states, or due to natural disasters when it can occur as late as 15 July.
+This turned out to be intentionally misleading, as the episode was instead about Tax Day in the United States, occurring on 15 April.
+The 19th episode of the first season of SpongeBob SquarePants, "Fools In April", also centers around a plot that takes place on April Fools' Day.
+Video game developer Mojang Studios have released April Fool's Day updates for Minecraft: Java Edition over the years.